 No set number of shows that should be judged can be given because this number will depend on, among other things, the number and scheduling of the shows in the judge's geographic area.
 However, the judge should try to accept as many invitations as permitted by his or her individual circumstances.
 Common courtesy requires that a judge respond promptly to invitations to judge so that the show committee will have time to invite another judge if he or she is unable to accept the invitation.
 If unforeseen circumstances arise that will prevent the judge from judging a show he or she has agreed to judge, the judge should immediately notify the show committee so it can plan accordingly.
 Judges are also strongly urged to exhibit.
 Therefore, the judge must develop a balance between judging and exhibiting.
 The judge should not judge to the exclusion of exhibiting or exhibit to the exclusion of judging.
-Judges are encouraged to enter the judges' class in the shows they judge, but entering the judges' class should not take the place of exhibiting.
-The judge's local show provides an opportunity to keep your exhibiting skills sharpened and participate in the exhibiting experience.
-A judge should never exhibit in the horticulture section in a show which he or she is judging horticulture, except for special classes for judges judging the show
+All judges, judging a show are encouraged to exhibit following show schedule rules.
+It is up to local show chairs to decide which procedures to implement in regard to judges.
+In some cases, judges may not be allowed to enter classes where queens are judged.
+Judges should be excluded from queen balloting or choosing blue ribbons in classes entered.
+Sometimes judges are allowed to enter certain classes and judge others.
+Another example, Judges may be directed by the show schedule to contact the chair of judges of a show where they are judging to request up to three show sections where they might exhibit - and the chair of judges would not assign that judge to those sections of the show schedule.
+No judge shall judge any of her/his own roses.
+Judges are not eligible to enter National Challenge classes in a show they are judging.
+The judge's local show provides an opportunity to keep exhibiting skills sharpened and participate in the exhibiting experience.
+Today's rose shows are enhanced by these additional exhibits without compromising the integrity or the impartiality of the judging.